-The MDS PD criteria note that the establishment of parkinsonism motor features remains the foundation of PD diagnosis, but several pre-motor features are woven into the overall criteria [60].
+The MDS PD criteria note that the establishment of parkinsonism motor features remains the foundation of PD diagnosis, but several pre-motor features are woven into the overall criteria [65].
 While postural instability is a feature of parkinsonism, it is not a criterion for parkinsonism in the MDS guideline.
+Dementia with Lewy bodies is not considered an alternative parkinsonian syndrome; these patients can be diagnosed as PD (dementia with Lewy bodies subtype).